Niloufar-Md/Sudoku/README.md

 - hard mode

 Each level varies based on the number of mistakes you can make before the game ends.
 As you progress from Easy to Hard, the game reducing the number of mistakes allowed.
 Once you hit the mistake limit, it’s Game Over!

+## Feature:
+- ESC key:
+  You can stop the game by pressing the ESC key during the game, but unfortunately, you can't resume it! 😅😅

 ## Project demo: